 A support group for the partners of adults with ADHD?
-That struck many people as a strange concept in 2003, when I advanced it in the essay below.
+That struck many people as a strange concept in 2003, when I advanced it in an essay that went “viral”.
+(I include it below.
+You’ll also find a link to the podcast of this post.)

 A few years after I founded the first group for the “partners of”, I felt compelled to educate the public and the profession by writing the essay for our local CHADD newsletter.
 It circulated widely online at the time.
 (Remember, the Internet then wasn’t what it is today.
 No social media.
 No blogs, at least on Adult ADHD.
 Google in its infancy.
 Think more grassroots than commercial.)